 Just as a condition does not set in overnight, improving it will take sustained effort over time, and we are here to support you as you move forward.
 Generally, we see new patients often at first (perhaps bi-weekly, for example), but as new behaviors become new habits, session frequency decreases.

 In order for us to better serve you, we ask that you complete a short list of forms prior to your first appointment.
-For information on what to expect at your first visit, as well as answers to other common questions about nutrition counseling at Soolman Nutrition and Wellness LLC, please visit the FAQ page.
+For information on what to expect at your first visit, as well as answers to other common questions about nutrition counseling at Soolman Nutrition LLC, please visit the FAQ page.